data-to-insight/dfe-csc-api-data-flows/docs/admin-add_files_to_release_build.md

-# Release change checklist, adding or renaming shipped files
+# D2I Admin - Release change checklist
+## adding or renaming shipped files

 This guide describes how to include **new files** in your release outputs, and what to change when you **rename or move** files that are already shipped.
 It covers, in order, the **wheel**, **sdist**, **release.zip**, and the **CI workflows**.
 UK spelling, minimal ceremony, forward‑looking.